cncgen/ehealth/README.md

 A set of Python applications to capture, real-time graph and process the data captured by the eHealth platform developed by Cooking-Hacks.

-The current development only consider the ECG and GSR signals.
+The current development only consider the ECG and GSR signals and is based on the [RTGraph library](https://github.com/ssepulveda/RTGraph).

 The applications include tools for post processing the data.